 This design makes several operations easy to support.
 Given an LQ entry, InvisiSpec can quickly find its corresponding SB entry.
 Further, since the LQ can easily find if there are multiple accesses to the same address, InvisiSpec can also identify multiple SB entries for the same line.
 Importantly, it is trivial to (i) allocate an SB entry for the next load in program order, (ii) remove the SB entry for a retiring load at the ROB head, and (iii) remove the SB entries for a set of loads being squashed.
-These operations need simple moves of SB's Head and Tail pointers.-which are the LQ's Head and Tail pointers.
+These operations need simple moves of SB's Head and Tail pointers-which are the LQ's Head and Tail pointers.

 An SB entry does not store any address.
 It stores the data of a cache line plus an Address Mask that indicates which bytes were read.
 Each LQ entry has some status bits: Valid, Performed, State, and Prefetch.
 Valid records whether the entry is valid.
 Performed indicates whether the data requested by the USL has arrived and is stored in the SB entry.
-Recall that this information is used to change a validation to a cheaper exposure (Section V-C1).
-State indicates the state of the load.
-It can be "requiring an exposure when it becomes visible" (E), "requiring a validation when it becomes visible" (V), "exposure or validation has completed" (C), and "invisible speculation is not necessary for this load" (N).
+State are four bits that characterize the state of the load: "requiring an exposure when it becomes visible" (E), "requiring a validation when it becomes visible" (V), "exposure or validation has completed" (C), and "invisible speculation is not necessary for this load" (N).
 The latter is used when invisible speculation is not needed, and the access should go directly to the cache hierarchy.
+More than one of these bits can be set at a time.
+Recall that the Performed bit and the State bits are used to change a validation to a cheaper exposure (Section V-C1).
 Finally, Prefetch indicates whether this entry corresponds to a prefetch (Section VI-B).

 2) Operation of the Load Queue and Speculative Buffer: We describe the LQ and SB algorithms at key events.

 A load instruction is issued: The hardware allocates an LQ entry and an SB entry.
 The LQ entry's Valid bit is set.

 The address of a load is resolved: The load is ready to be sent to the cache hierarchy.
 If the load is safe according to the attack model, the State bits in the LQ entry are set to N and the load is issued to the cache hierarchy with a normal coherence transaction.
 The SB entry will be unused.

 Otherwise, the load is a USL, and the State is set to E or V, as dictated by the memory consistency model (Section V-C).

 The USL is issued to the cache hierarchy with a new Spec-GetS transaction.
 This transaction requests the line in an invisible mode, without changing any state in any cache.
 The address mask in the SB entry is set.
 More details on how Spec-GetS changes the coherence protocol are given in Section VI-E1.